Key Takeaways

 • Color: More orange than any true star — Mars's signature feature

-• Twinkling: Twinkles less than stars (steady planetary light)
+• Twinkling: Twinkles less than stars (steady planetary disc rather than a point)

-• Identification: The strong orange-red color is unmistakable
+• Identification: The orange-red colour and steady light are unmistakable

 With Binoculars (7x50 or 10x50)